 A Self-Directed IRA offers one the ability to use his or her retirement funds to make almost any type of investment on their own without requiring the consent of any custodian or person.
 The IRS only describes the type of investments that are prohibited, which are very few.
+Self-Directed IRA investment options range from stocks and bonds to real estate and private business.

 The following are some examples of types of investments that can be made with your Self-Directed IRA: